cwaka/Hello-World/README.md

 # Hello-World
 First app in Github
 I love Software Insurance class.
-We seem to be have fun and I hope we will learn more.
+We seem to have fun and I hope we will learn more.